Malhama Tactical: History

 It seems that by 2021, Malhama Tactical is defunct as a producer of propaganda, but still exists on the ground as of 2023.
 Yurtugh Tactical and Muhojir Tactical have also become prominent.

 According to a spokesman of Yurtugh, they have no relation with Malhama Tactical and none of their members went to Malhama camps.
 In fact, Yurtugh claims that "We do not have any relation to paramilitary groups outside of our location."

-But an interviewee representing Muhojir said "There are good relations with Malhama Tactical and also with Yurtugh Tactical."
+An interviewee representing Muhojir said, "There are good relations with Malhama Tactical and also with Yurtugh Tactical."
 And also stated that "We are subservient to HTS, as Syria is their land."

+After the fall of the Assad regime, Malhama Tactical assisted in training the rebuilt Syrian Army.